fl720/Year3_FYP/monitor_system/comfitness_level/READme.md

 It will print the losses for every 10 epoches and we sugeest at least 500 epoches or you can run the file multiple times before a satisified losses level is given.

 All the data and neuron network itself will be saved in model file.

+## How to use it.
+Download model file, use test_comfitness_nn.py as an example to see how to implement the neuron network.